 Now Liu Zhao was a 13-year-old emperor, who was already quite strong and decisive.

-Afterward, he kept working diligently, as other good monarchs did in the history of China.
-He cared about civilians, lowered taxes, encouraged agriculture, and selected qualified officers to make sure the government-operated efficiently.
+Afterward, he kept working diligently, as other good monarchs had done in the history of China.
+He cared about civilians, lowered taxes, encouraged agriculture, and selected qualified officials to make sure the government operates efficiently.

 He also further expanded his realm and made peace with nearby regions.

-Zhao passed away when he was 26; in that year, the population of the Han Empire reached over 53 million and people were living in peace and wealth.
+Liu Zhao passed away when he was 27; in that year, the population of the Han Empire surpassed 53 million, and people were living in peace and wealth.

-He left the Han Empire to a baby emperor of only a few months old, and his powerful queen Deng Sui.
+He left the Han Empire to a baby emperor of only a few months old, and his beautiful and smart queen Deng Sui.

 Emperor Liu Zhao defeated his powerful political enemies when he was still a teenager and led his kingdom to reach prosperity, he was exceptional indeed.

-However, he was widely criticized for having established precedent that giving eunuch too much political power, though he choosing them was the only decision he had in the beginning.
+However, he was widely criticized for having established precedent that giving eunuch too much political power, though that was the only choice he had in the beginning.

-Paper, one of the greatest inventions in the ancient history of China, was invented by a eunuch named Cai Lun during Liu Zhao’s ruling period.
+The paper, one of the greatest inventions in the ancient history of China, was bettered by a eunuch named Cai Lun (? — 121) during Liu Zhao’s ruling period.

-But Zhao's reign was indeed a turning point of the Han Dynasty in the history of China; after his departure, till the end of the Han dynasty, none of the following emperors obtained actual centralized power.
+But Liu Zhao's reign was indeed a turning point of the Han Dynasty in the history of China; after his departure, till the Han dynasty ended in over a century later, none of the following emperors obtained actual centralized power.

-Instead, nearly most of the following emperors of the Han Dynasty after him repeated the same fate which they ascended to the throne at a very young age, when the empress dowager and her clan, or eunuch group, were in charge of almost everything.
+Instead, nearly most of the following emperors of the Han Dynasty after Emperor He of Han had repeated the same fate, which they ascended to the throne at a very young age when the empress dowager and her clan, or eunuch group, were in charge of almost everything.